MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 To create a new PowerShell drive, you must supply three parameters:

 - A name for the drive (you can use any valid PowerShell name)
-- The PSProvider - use "FileSystem" for filesystem locations and "Registry" for registry locations
+- The PSProvider - use `FileSystem` for filesystem locations and `Registry` for registry locations
 - The root, that is, the path to the root of the new drive

-For example, you can create a drive named "Office" that's mapped to the folder that contains the Microsoft Office applications on your computer, such as `C:\Program Files\MicrosoftOffice\OFFICE11`.
+For example, you can create a drive named `Office` that's mapped to the folder that contains the Microsoft Office applications on your computer, such as `C:\Program Files\MicrosoftOffice\OFFICE11`.
 To create the drive, type the following command: